At first we talked about “The Cloud.” Now that “The Cloud” is a no brainer, we need to look at the implications of being in the cloud.

 This one should seem obvious.
 The weekly part will scare some people, and rest assured, if you are among the lucky few who aren’t scared to provide an amazing service, you will reap the rewards.
 You will win the clients that others are losing.
 Some clients will not need (or want) weekly, but I guarantee you, they will love you for offering, and graciously accept a monthly review

-So many accountants and bookkeepers that I talk to, tell me, that all they do is send their clients reports (and I assume the bill as well).
+So many accounting firms and bookkeepers that I talk to, tell me, that all they do is send their clients reports (and I assume the bill as well).

 When was the last time you got on a remote session with your clients, and reviewed their balance sheet with them?